Location, Location, Location: 8 YEC Members on How Your Zip Code Impacts Company Culture

 “It's a great thing for recent grads and entrepreneurs to move to the Valley or New York City -- they can get incredible experience and be part of a startup culture that you just can't find anywhere else.
 [Then] when you are 32 and looking to start a family, come back to Raleigh/Durham and you will find a thriving startup ecosystem that is ready to give you a great job, and needs the experience you collected in the ‘startup hubs.’”

-This feature originally appeared in our Summer 2015 issue of YEC Quarterly, our print magazine for YEC members.
-If you're a YEC member, feel free to download all previous issues of YEC Quarterly here.
+This feature originally appeared in YEC Quarterly, a print magazine for YEC members.
+All images courtesy of YEC members.